TULiberalArts/Philosophy/pages/home.md

 description: >-
   The Department of Philosophy at Temple University in Philadelphia top undergraduate and graduate programs in philosophy and   ethics.
-keywords: >-
-  The Department of Philosophy, major in philosophy, Philosophy of law, Feminist Philosophy
+keywords: 'The Department of Philosophy, major in philosophy, Philosophy of law, Feminist Philosophy'
 published: true
-feature: false
+feature: true
 feature-title: null
 feature-image: null
 ---